Groups Eligible for Seasonal Flu Vaccination:

 - All pregnant women

-- All children of school years 1 and 2 (delivered through a Schools programme)
+- All children of school years up to Year 6 (delivered through a Schools programme)

 - People living in long-stay residential care homes or other long-stay care facilities where there is a risk of high morbidity and mortality.